Judge: Documents in Sanford investigation should be public

-SIOUX FALLS, S.D.
-(AP) — There is no basis to keep documents related to the child pornography investigation of banker and philanthropist T. Denny Sanford sealed, a judge in Minnehaha County said in a ruling filed Thursday.
+SIOUX FALLS — A South Dakota judge ruled Thursday that there's no basis to keep sealed documents related to a child pornography investigation of billionaire banker and philanthropist T. Denny Sanford.

-Judge James Power said in his opinion that the affidavits that supported the search warrants in the investigation should be made public under South Dakota law, but he will keep them sealed until Sanford and his attorneys decide whether to appeal the ruling to the state Supreme Court.

-“I am concluding that no further briefing or hearing is necessary and that no basis has been identified to delay unsealing the redacted version of the affidavits in support of a search warrant in these matters,” Power wrote in an email to lawyers on both sides of the lawsuit.

 The South Dakota attorney general’s office declined to file charges against Sanford following the investigation, saying it found no “prosecutable offenses” within the state’s jurisdiction, according to a court document filed last month.